bustardcelly/gulp-rev-append/README.md

 gulp-rev-append
 ---
-> gulp task to cache-bust files using file hash
+> gulp task to cache-busting files using file hash

 installation
 ---